Naoray/laravel-lab/readme.md

 # Laravel Lab
 **This Project is no longer mantained!!
-User [Laravel-package-maker](https://github.com/Naoray/laravel-package-maker/) package to get the same functionality and more :)!**
+Use [Laravel-package-maker](https://github.com/Naoray/laravel-package-maker/) package to get the same functionality and more :)!**

 A default laravel app with a few commands with makes start developing with packages easier.